ietf-wg-privacypass/base-drafts/CHARTER.md

 # Privacy Pass IETF WG Charter

-The Privacy Pass protocol provides a performant, application-layer mechanism for anonymous token creation and redemption.
+The Privacy Pass protocol provides a performant, application-layer mechanism for token creation and anonymous redemption.
 Servers (Issuers) create and later verify tokens that are redeemed by an ecosystem of clients, such that:

-- An Issuer cannot link a redeemed token to one of N previously granted tokens using the same key with probability non-negligibly larger than 1/N.
+- An Issuer cannot link a redeemed token to one of N previously created tokens using the same key with probability non-negligibly larger than 1/N.
-- Clients can verify that a token granted by an Issuer corresponds to a committed keypair.
+- Clients can verify that a token created by an Issuer corresponds to a committed keypair.
 - Tokens are unforgeable.
 - The token issuance and redemption mechanisms are efficient.